LandRegistry-Attic/flask-examples/README.md

 ### Databases

 If the app connects to a database then we'll need a means to create and manage db schemas.
-The suggested approach would be to add Flask-Migrate to your and Flask-Script to the projects requirements.txt.
-Flask-Migrate will pull in Flask-SQLAlchemy and Alembic (manages the actual migration).
+The suggested approach would be to add Flask-Migrate and Flask-Script to the project requirements.txt.

+Flask-Migrate will pull in Flask-SQLAlchemy and Alembic (which manages the actual migration).
 Flask-Script provides a nice wrapper for constructing commands.

-This example project has a simple model in models.py.
-Have a look at manage.py as well.
+This example project has a simple model in models.py that will be the basis of generated migration files.
+Have a look at manage.py as well which imports the models and is configured to use the migration commands.
+Note because you need to export a SETTINGS value, the commands can be run against different databases dependent on environment.

 On first installation (a one time operation), you would run